Coloured pencils Workshop product list

 PLEASE NOTE: Although there are no sockets at the work tables, there are a few sockets available at the venue should you need to charge a light or iPad to use during the day.
 Ideally ensure electricals are fully charged beforehand

-You may wish to bring an aerosol fixative with you on the day if you prefer to fix your pencil layers.
+You may wish to bring an aerosol fixative with you on the day if you prefer to fix your pencil layers although it will not be included in demonstrations by the tutor.

 Please note: Fixative should only be used in well ventilated areas and for these Workshops, should only be sprayed outdoors to avoid others inhaling.